ankur-gupta/async/docs/generators/generator-class.md

 # Generator Class
 We [saw](/generators/introduction/) that calling a generator function returns a generator object.

+???+ question "Question"
-This leads us to wonder: *if there is a generator object then where is the corresponding generator class?[^1]*
+    If there is a generator object then where is the corresponding generator class?[^1]

-We also [saw](/generators/a-better-way-to-drive/) that `next` is not that special and driving a generator does not require the special keyword `yield`. *Shouldn't we be able to define our own generator class without having to depend on `yield` or a generator function?*
+We also [saw](/generators/a-better-way-to-drive/) that `next` is not that special and driving a generator does not require the special keyword `yield`.

+???+ question "Question"
+    Shouldn't we be able to define our own generator class without having to depend on `yield` or a generator function?

 ## Minimal example from scratch
 Such curiosity would help us demystify the implementation of generators.
-Let's try to write a minimal class from scratch to replace the generator function `my_simple_range`.
+Let's try to write a minimal class, from scratch, to replace the generator function `my_simple_range`.

 === "Generator Class"